Green-Software-Foundation/if-unofficial-plugins/src/lib/azure-importer/README.md

 # Azure-importer

 > [!NOTE]
-> `Azure Importer` is a community model, not part of the IF standard library.
+> `Azure Importer` is an unofficial, not part of the IF standard library.
 This means the IF core team are not closely monitoring these models to keep them up to date.
 You should do your own research before implementing them!

 The Azure importer model allows you to provide some basic details about an Azure virtual machine and automatically populate your `impl` with usage metrics that can then be passed along a model pipeline to calculate energy and carbon impacts.

 ## Prerequisites

-### First, you need to have a VM instance running on Azure
+### 1. Create an Azure VM instance

 You can create one using [portal.azure.com](https://portal.azure.com).
 You also need to create a metrics application for that virtual machine and assign the relevant permissions.

-### Next, Provide an Azure identity for the IEF Azure Importer to access Azure VM metadata and observability metrics
+### 2. Provide an identity to access VM metadata and metrics

-The Azure Importer uses [AzureDefaultCredentials](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) method which is an abstraction for different scenarios of authentication
+The Azure Importer uses [AzureDefaultCredentials](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) method which is an abstraction for different scenarios of authentication.

 * When hosting the IEF Azure Importer on an Azure service, you can provide a [managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview).
 * When running the Azure Importer outside of Azure, e.g. on your local machine, you can use an [App registration](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app) (an App registration is a representation of a technical service principal account; you can view it as an identity for your App on Azure).

 The following steps in this tutorial use a service principal.
-You can learn more on https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app
+You can learn more at https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app

 ### Create An App registration/service principal for the Azure Importer